juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 Part of the iPhone's success is attributed to the third party apps available in the App Store and their ability to do just about anything.
 The Xbox is successful because of the exclusive games the platform has to offer (let's face it, they got where they got because of Halo: CE).

+_Note: Although the majority of this article is relevant software exchange platforms, this only scratches the surface of the what's necessary to design successful ecosystems._

 {{< figure src="/img/xbox-software-exchange-platform.png" title="Xbox — Software Exchange Platform" >}}

 _Popular software exchange platforms: Xbox, Apple's iPhone & iOS, Android, Microsoft Windows_

-Note: although the majority of this article is relevant software exchange platforms, this only scratches the surface of the what's necessary to design successful ecosystems.
+ Hopefully that was enough of a baseline on multi-sided platforms to hit the ground running (if not, head over to the [dedicated resources page](resources) for a deeper dive).
+Now let's get our hands dirty with designing the end-to-end platform experience.

-## Designing the Matchmaking Experience
+## Designing the Core Transaction

+An effectively designed platform does three things exceptionally well:
+1. Matches the right consumers with the right producers.
+2. Establishes the trust needed between consumers and producers to transact.
+3. Provides the tools necessary to complete the transaction.

-Any core transaction that you’re trying to facilitate already exists in one way or another somewhere on the internet.
-You can find anything on Google and purchase anything on Amazon.
+The reality is that you can find everything on Google and purchase (mostly) everything on Amazon.
 However, because these platforms cater to a broad audience with many use cases, they need to provide a broad user experience.
 This is where smaller platforms gain the upper hand — narrowing down on a specific use case for an optimized user experience.

-For example, if I’m looking for a handmade dining room table, I go to Etsy.
-I’ll be able to find this through Amazon or Google, but I’ll have to dig through the fatty offerings to get to the meaty parts.
-Etsy reduces the time it takes for me to find what I’m looking for from a trusted seller and transact.

-There following three primary use cases of the core transaction are the core ingredients to a successful core transaction:

-### Users finding what they’re looking for

-The objective is to provide users with what they’re looking for with minimal effort.
+### Step 1: Matching the Right Consumers with the Right Producers

+Matchmaking sits at the crossroads of data science, software engineering, and product design.
+A seamless matchmaking experience between producers and consumers is an optimized balance between high match value and minimal user effort.

 The utopian UX is to not interact with a platform at all.
 If you’re looking for a ride, you walk to the street and your rideshare is waiting.
-However, since we’re decades, if not centuries away from “intuition UX” (I might’ve just coined a term), our second-best option is a seamless search experience tailored to the platform’s purpose.
+Since we’re decades, if not centuries, away from “intuition UX” (we might’ve just coined a term), our second-best option relies on a combination of what users tell us, what they allow us to know about them, and context.

-#### Match Value (TBD)
+_Note: Matchmaking is an experience that's heavily reliant on information retrieval and recommendation engines — two vast topics that won't be covered within the scope of this article._

-#### Search UX
+#### Search-Based Matchmaking

-These are the tools on the platform a user interacts with to find what they’re looking for.
-Traditionally, a search bar and filters are the tools used to help users find what they’re looking for.
-Although these are critical components to the matchmaking process, these tools should be a user’s last resort when interacting with a platform.

 We retrieve the information we need from Uber’s platform by telling the app where we want to go.
 Uber then returns a single result that solves the problem for us.

-Boom.
-A search bar with filters and a list of results could also solve this problem — but wow does that sound inefficiently painful (don’t forget, this was the experience just a decade ago).
+{{< figure src="/img/uber-search-experience.png" title="Uber Search Experience" >}}

+This one-to-one match experience, commonly seen in service exchange platforms, can be afforded by Uber due to the specificity of the value unit.

+Because product exchange platforms cover a large variety of use cases, these depend on a one-to-many search experience.
+Depending on the customization of a product (ready-made vs custom products), the search experience depends on filters to narrow down your search or include before searching.

+__(amazon search view)__

+#### Feed-Based Matchmaking

 Most information exchange platforms leverage a feed to present users with the information they’re looking for based on their profiles and preferences.

 Twitter provides you with a feed based on the topics and people you follow.
 But in case you are looking for either a specific topic or person, Twitter provides the ability to search manually — this topic or person of interest then makes its way into your feed algorithm.

+__(insert twitter feed visual)__

 Match.com uses a feed to present potential matches based on the information you provided about yourself and your preferred criteria of the person you’re looking to match with.
 Tinder revolutionized this by introducing the swipe experience to accept or decline matches.
 Manual searches are not provided as a fallback.

-Because product exchange platforms cover a large variety of use cases, these are the laggards depending primarily on the traditional search experience.
-Depending on the customization of a product (ready-made vs custom products), the search experience depends on filters to narrow down your search or include before searching.

-#### Search Algorithm

-Information retrieval is a deep topic to explore.
-However, regardless of the approach, context is key to presenting users with the correct set of results specific to your use case and user intent.
-For example, the search for pumps on Google vs. the search for pumps on Thomasnet.com — two completely different results for two different types of use cases based on the context of the search.
+__(insert match.com & tinder visuals)__

-#### Recommendation Engine
+#### Recommendation Engines & Algorithms

-Although users are searching for a specific value unit to solve their problem, they may not be aware that an alternative or better product exists — unless it’s recommended to them.

 A recommendation engine is the criteria used to provide suggestions to users, allowing them to discover related value units (content) at the right touchpoint in their user journey.
 This related content complements what they’re looking for or solves the problem more efficiently.

-A well-balanced recommendation engine is an effective tool that helps increase the platform's match value.
-Unfortunately, because this approach is focused on interacting with users in their most seducible moments, it can be (and is) easily misused.

 There's ever-present friction between growing revenue and designing with the user's best interest in mind in information exchange platforms with an advertising-focused revenue model (e.g., social networks that serve ads).
 The more time consumers spend scrolling, tapping or swiping through content generated by producers, the more revenue generated by advertisers; the fewer restrictions given to advertisers, the more they will spend.

-As platform designers, engineers, and managers, the onus is on us to design and build for this balance.
-Despite simply being a good human being (I believe there are still a few of us around), there’s business value in avoiding dark patterns and maintaining user trust…

-#### And visuals… (TBD)

-### Users trusting the exchange
+Because this approach is focused on interacting with users in their most seducible moments, it can be (and is) easily misused.
+Just be a good human, please.

+### Step 2: Establish the trust needed between consumers and producers to transact

 After users have found what they’re looking for, they need reassurance that if they proceed with a transaction or exchange of information, the user on the other side will follow through as promised.

 Offline, it’s easy, you go to a mall and you try on clothes — you trust that the shirt you just tried on will look the same once you purchase it and wear it outside of the mall.
 However, with online transactions, things get a bit more complicated because not only are you not able to see the value unit with your own eyes, you’re also dealing with a complete stranger.
 There’s good reason to be skeptical.
 So how do you build trust?

-#### Reputation Validation by Peers
+#### Reviews & Ratings — Reputation Validation by Peers

 There’s a reason why Uber emphasizes their rating system — it’s because users want to know from other users how their experience was with this user.
-A rating system builds trust.
+A rating system builds trust and sets expectations between participants.

 A well-designed rating system also gives platform managers the insights necessary to govern their platform and remove users that don’t have good intentions or are a potential liability to the platform brand.

-#### Reputation Validation by the Numbers
+#### Past Transaction Metrics — Reputation Validation by Experience

 Users will trust a transaction by someone that has performed this transaction multiple times — in the offline world we call this experience.
 Depending on the type of platform and the respective business model, sometimes peer reviews and ratings cannot be provided.
 In cases like these, the platform has the option to let users know how much experience this user has with the respective transaction.
 Users react to metrics like total completed transactions, average response time, and time on the platform.

-#### Reputation Validation by Platform
+#### Paid Subscriptions — Reputation Validation by Platform

 Platforms can also decide that they will select specific consumers or producers (usually seen on the producer side) that they consider valuable and trustworthy.
 Although this is intended to promote trust, users have caught on to the fact that most of these approaches are the result of users paying a premium to achieve such status.
 Depending on the industry, this may promote the intended trust.

 In most cases, users also can provide company information, credentials, or certifications that allow them to make a case for themselves.
 How far the platform goes to validate these claims directly impacts the trust users will have in these claims and the trust of the platform in general.

-### Users completing the transaction
+#### High-Fidelity Photos & Videos

+High-fidelity photography or videos of the value unit is the deciding factor for users in most platforms.
+As a matter of fact, it's something Airbnb takes so seriouesly, that they provide free photography services for their hosts.
+They discovered early on  that [properties with professional photography booked two and a half more listings](https://blog.atairbnb.com/airbnb-photography-celebrating-13000-verified/) than those without.

+### Step 3: Provides the tools necessary for users to transact.

 Once users are matched and a level of trust is established, it’s now up to the platform to make it as easy as possible for the transaction to take place.